yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/dcl_create_policy.md

 ## Synopsis

-Use the `CREATE POLICY` statement to create a new row level security policy for a table.
+Use the `CREATE POLICY` statement to create a row level security policy for a table.
 A policy grants the permission to select, insert, update, or delete rows that match the relevant policy expression.
 Row level security must be enabled on the table using [ALTER TABLE](../ddl_alter_table) for the policies to take effect.